Manitoba Income Tax Calculator 2026: Usage Guide & Comparative Tax Rates

 • Employment Income: Your gross earnings from employers.

-• Other Income: Net earnings from business, professional, or freelance work.
+• Other income: Net earnings from business, professional, or freelance work.

-• RRSP Contributions: Registered deductions that lower your taxable income.
+• RRSP contributions: Registered deductions that lower your taxable income.

-• Vacation Pay: Additional income that many companies offer.
+• Vacation pay: Additional income that many companies offer.

-• Other Tax Deductions: Reductions and non-refundable credits you can input.
+• Other tax deductions: Reductions and non-refundable credits you can input.

 What are the Federal and Manitoba Income Tax Brackets?